akshaykmanoj/spry/lib/courier/README.md

 `nature`.

-This gives Courier a standard way to carry logs, errors, metrics, and pipeline barriers alongside data records.
+This gives Courier a standard way to carry logs, errors, metrics, and pipeline barriers alongside data records, regardless of whether the records are flowing via Singer, Airbyte, or a Spry-native profile.

-3.3 Unified wire message union
+### Unified wire message union

 `dataMoveWireMessageSchema` is the top-level of the wire side:

+- Union of:

+  - Singer wire messages (`singerWireMessageSchema`),
+  - Airbyte wire messages (from `airbyte.ts`),
-- Union of `singerWireMessageSchema` + `dataMoveMessageSchema`.
+  - and `dataMoveMessageSchema`.

 This is the “everything that can appear on the wire” union for initial profiles.
-It allows a single stream or log to carry both Singer data and Spry control messages.
+It allows a single stream or log to carry Singer data, Airbyte data, and Spry control messages together.

-3.4 Typed Zod layer for Data Move streams
+### Typed Zod layer for Data Move streams

-On top of the wire format, Courier defines a typed layer for actual data:
+On top of the wire formats, Courier defines a typed layer for actual data:

 - `StreamSchemaMap` – map from stream name to Zod object schema.
 - `InferStreamRecord` – infers the TypeScript type of records for a given stream